Brian Duperreault: AIG

 In February 2019 Duperreault noted that before his arrival as CEO a company-wide "go large" strategy at AIG had created out-sized risk, volatility, and losses, often exacerbated by multi-year contracts.
 He stated that his team was investigating and realigning every aspect of AIG's General Insurance risks, re-positioning its private-client personal-insurance portfolios to reduce catastrophe risk, and investing more heavily in technology in AIG's Life and Retirement units.
 He also said the new executive team had restructured AIG, re-underwritten its book of business, and overhauled its reinsurance buying strategy.

 In June 2019 the company formed AIG Re, which consolidated its reinsurance operations, including Validus Re, AlphaCat, and Talbot Treaty, into one global business.
 In August 2019 AIG reported its second consecutive quarter of underwriting profits.
 Also in August 2019, Duperreault and Zaffino announced "AIG 200", a three-year company-wide program to improve its operational processes and infrastructure and substantially lower its expenses, by shedding legacy processes and excess manual interventions, modernizing and digitizing workflows, and unifying the company's operations.
 On 1 January, 2020, Zaffino succeeded Duperreault as AIG president.
 Then on March 1, 2021, Zaffino succeeded Duperreault as AIG's CEO, with Duperreault becoming executive chairman of the board.

+Cedar Trace

+Cedar Trace Limited is the holding company of the re/insurance platform Mereo Insurance.
+Launched in early 2025, Duperreault is the co-founder along with insurance industry veterans David Croom-Johnson and Richard Holden.
+The Bermuda-based company, which is licensed by the Bermuda Monetary Authority and holds an "A-" credit rating from AM Best, writes property, casualty and specialty insurance.

 Memberships

-In addition to being a member of the Board of Directors of AIG, Duperreault is also on the Boards of Directors of the Geneva Association and the Partnership for New York City.
+Duperreault is on the board of directors of the Geneva Association and the Partnership for New York City.

 He is a member of the Wall Street Journal CEO Council.

-He is on the Board of Trustees of Saint Joseph's University and the Bermuda Institute of Ocean Sciences (BIOS).
+He is on the board of yrustees of Saint Joseph's University and is a director emeritus of the Bermuda Institute of Ocean Sciences (BIOS).